tyou1/LaSARCo/README.md

 - **Mission Analysis & Design**: The orbit and constellation design is modelled in STK as well as the ground stations.
 In the folder `orbit_constellation_design` it contains the STK model files.

-- **TT&C**: Communication System is an integral part of efficient data transmission for downlink and uplink between satellite and ground stations.
+- **TT&C**: TT&C is an integral part of efficient data transmission for downlink and uplink between satellite and ground stations.
 In the folder `TTC_link_budget` it contains the script for link budget analysis.